pietrodn/grpcio-mac-arm-build/README.md

 The [grpc](https://github.com/grpc/grpc/blob/master/LICENSE) project is licensed under the Apache License 2.0, BSD 3-Clause License, and Mozilla Public License Version 2.0.
 You can find the updated license text [at this link](https://github.com/grpc/grpc/blob/master/LICENSE).

-These binaries are provided by me and not endorsed by the original authors of the libraries.
+These binaries are provided by me personally and not endorsed by the original authors of the grpc library, nor the company I work for.
-The binary are released under the same license terms of the original source code.
+The binaries are released under the same license terms of the original source code.

+No guarantees of any sort are provided: use this software at your own risk!